Transactions¶

 TransactionOperations (Ordered with Cross-Referencing)¶

 Defines an ordered list of operations that execute sequentially.
 This is the more powerful option because operations can reference results from earlier operations using the $ref:{OperationId} syntax.
+In addition to Post, Put, and Delete, this endpoint also supports calling Custom endpoints.

 Request¶